muzkkir/CTFFriday/README.md

 <kbd>![alt text](test/12.png)</kbd>

-A few minutes later, I visit "view-source:http://10.90.137.137/Lockdown_is_the_Key/" and saw some awkward URL path reference.
+A few minutes later, I visited "view-source:http://10.90.137.137/Lockdown_is_the_Key/" and saw some awkward URL path reference.

 > Then I realize that similar tasks I played on "HackTheBox" where I used SQLi for flag.
-I tried, but somehow it did not work.
+I tried SQL Injection, but somehow it did not work.

 <kbd>![alt text](test/13.png)</kbd>

-I also look for other vulnerabilities and found "File Retrieval".
+I have also looked for other vulnerabilities and within few minutes I found "File Retrieval".

 <kbd>![alt text](test/14.png)</kbd>

-I visit other files and Directories.
-Then, I look in the FTP configuration file and got 2nd flag,
+I searched for sensitive system files and directories like passwd and shadow files, home user's directory files, bash history files, etc. But, not anything was much useful.
+Then, I retrieved in the FTP configuration file and got my 2nd flag.

 ```"flag{W3_@R3_!n_+H3_3NDG@M3_n0W!}"```